sdjespersen/zincio/README.rst

 Other Python libraries for Zinc exist, notably `hszinc
 <https://github.com/widesky/hszinc>`_.
 So why this library?
 Basically only one
 reason: `performance`_.
-However, pyzinc does not have feature parity with hszinc library, so this comparison is not yet fair.
+However, zincio does not have feature parity with hszinc library, so this comparison is not yet fair.

 **Note:** This implementation does not claim to adhere to the Zinc spec yet,